flancian/garden/agora pkg chapter.md

 - GET /nodes -> lists known entities in canonical form
 - GET /@<user> -> provides details about a user and the [[subnodes]] in their repositories.
 - GET /users -> lists users
-- GET /search?q=<query> -> generally redirects to /node/<node>?q=<query> with node being a maximally useful context while preserving fidelity of the percent-encoded query string
+- GET /search?q=<query> -> generally redirects to /node/<node>?q=<query> with node being a maximally useful context while preserving fidelity with the percent-encoded query string

 #### Feeds
 - GET /feed/@<user>